sahib/libmunin-thesis/rst/VI/index.rst

 .. epigraph::

-   *Human beings, who are almost unique in having the ability to learn from the experience of others, are also remarkable for their apparent disinclination to do so.*
+   *,,Human beings, who are almost unique in having the ability to learn from the experience of others, are also remarkable for their apparent disinclination to do so.''*

    -- *Douglas Adams, ,,Last Chance to See''*